nextbreakpoint/common/README.md

 Using Try you can rewrite the same fragment of code in just one line:

     Try.of(() -> doSomething()).ifFailure(e -> handleException(e));

+The previous code uses two lambdas to implement a callable and a consumer:

+    () -> doSomething() // Callable
+    e -> handleException(e) // Consumer

 ## Getting values